vippsas/vipps-solutions/loyalty-in-pos/README.md

 ## How it works

-This solution combines multiple Vipps MobilePay products and makes a great product-market fit for retail stores that want to combine loyalty with payments.
+This solution combines multiple Vipps products and makes a great product-market fit for retail stores that want to combine loyalty with payments.
 It's a great way to improve the payment experience for customers and simplify the process of adding customers to the merchant loyalty club.

-The solution is a combination of the personal QR codes in the Vipps or MobilePay app, the
+The solution is a combination of the personal QR codes in the Vipps app, the
 [Login API](https://developer.vippsmobilepay.com/docs/APIs/login-api),
 the